adjust/ios_sdk/doc/web_views.md

 ![][bridge_init_objc]

-### <a id="bridge-integrate-web">Integrate the AdjustBrige into your web view
+### <a id="bridge-integrate-web">Integrate AdjustBrige into your web view

-To use the Javascript bridge of on your web view, it must be configured like the `WebViewJavascriptBridge` plugin [README][wvjsb_readme] is advising in section `4`.
+To use the Javascript bridge on your web view, it must be configured like the `WebViewJavascriptBridge` plugin [README][wvjsb_readme] is advising in section `4`.
 Include the following Javascript code to intialize the adjust iOS web
 bridge: